 Note that more lakes and beaches are becoming no-dog zones so check the rules before you go, or look for the illiterate-friendly picture signs with a dog crossed out in red.

 And of course there are rules on German beaches.
 There was even an article in the Local about laws determining the maximum height and width of sandcastles.
 Simply look online to determine the specifics of your destination.

 Germans are famed for their ability to go nude.
 Sauna, park or beach, Germans are always ready to to take their clothes off.
 This is actually a remnant of East German culture.
 Known as FKK (for Freikörperkultur or Free Body Culture in English), the emphasis is on living in your most natural state and there is nothing sexy about it.

 While most places are very casual about the clothes-free borders, there is usually a designated FKK section.
 (There are, regrettably, no restrictions on the skimpiest of speedos.)
-Avoid this section if prefer to see less flesh, or proudly brandish your bare butt by diving right in to Germany's waters.
+Avoid this section if prefer to see less flesh, or proudly brandish your bare butt by diving right in to the waters.
 From the very young to the very old, there is no need for a swimsuit when going to the beach like a German.

 Drink a Beer.
 Responsibly.

 As Americans and Brits sit panting in the sun, guzzling water and fruity drinks, you can identify the Germans cooly downing beers.
 While the Germans are known for their beer drinking, they are usually quite responsible and prefer to steadily drink low-alcohol brews.
 In summer this usually means a radler (lemonade/beer mix) or a refreshing hefeweizen.

 Eat Ice Cream